Marilyn Bradshaw, Chair

 The Art History area promotes individual growth in visual intelligence, analytical rigor, and scholarly creativity in preparation for advanced academic study and practical work in the field.
 As students develop interpretive and research skills, they learn to express their ideas in an increasingly professional manner through papers and oral presentations.
 Students are encouraged to take advantage of opportunities offered to study art in context through Ohio University international programs, participate in museum internships, and present work at student symposia.

-The Master of Arts in Art History is a two-year program in the School of Art.
+The Master of Arts in Art History is a two-year program in the School of Art + Design.
 Coursework includes a sequence of Art History courses and seminars at the advanced level, directed electives, and proof of reading competency in French, German, or another language approved by the faculty.
 It is assumed that those interested in preparing themselves fully for careers in Art History will, after completing the M.A., enter a program in Doctoral Studies.
-The Art History faculty at the School of Art make every effort to prepare students for this goal.
+The Art History faculty at the School of Art + Design make every effort to prepare students for this goal.
 The Art History department's alumni are currently directors of galleries and museums, and professors and deans of Fine Art schools.
 Recent alumni have completed doctorates at Indiana University, Emory University, Columbia University, and the University of North Carolina.

 The Fine Arts Library, located in Ohio University's Alden Library, is a research facility which is particularly strong in Renaissance, 19th Century, Modern Art, and the History of Photography.
 Additional resources include a special collection of manuscript facsimiles and a multi-volume corps of prints, the Illustrated Bartsch.